Hamiltonian Structure of the Guiding-center Vlasov-Maxwell Equations with Polarization and Magnetization: Introduction

 \section{Introduction}

-The investigation of the noncanonical Hamiltonian structure of important dissipationless plasma dynamical systems began with the equations of ideal magnetohydrodynamics (MHD) \cite{Morrison_Greene_1980} and the Vlasov-Maxwell equations \citep{Morrison_1980,Morrison_1982,Marsden_Weinstein_1982}.
+The investigation of the noncanonical Hamiltonian structure of important dissipation's plasma dynamical systems began with the equations of ideal magnetohydrodynamics (MHD) \cite{Morrison_Greene_1980} and the Vlasov-Maxwell equations \citep{Morrison_1980,Morrison_1982,Marsden_Weinstein_1982}.
 These structures have led to the development of advanced structure-preserving algorithms \citep{Evstatiev_Shadwick_2013,Kraus_2017,Morrison_2017,Xiao_Qin_2018,Kormann_2021} that allow for sophisticated numerical methods for solving dissipationless plasma equations that possess Hamiltonian and Lagrangian structures.

-Because the equations of ideal MHD are sometimes too complex to solve numerically for many realistic plasma conditions (especially regarding the studies of nonlinear MHD dynamics), the Hamiltonian structures of reduced ideal MHD \citep{Morrison_Hazeltine_1984}, hybrid Vlasov-MHD models \citep{Tronci_2010,Tronci_2014,Tassi_2023}, and extended MHD \citep{Abdelhamid_2015} have shown that the derivation of Hamiltonian structures can be extended to a large class of dissipationless reduced plasma dynamical equations, which are derived perturbatively through various asymptotic expansions.

-Based on the asymptotic separation of orbital time scales in a magnetically-confined plasma \cite{Northrop_1963,RGL_1983,Cary_Brizard_2009}, reduced Vlasov-Maxwell equations have played a crucial role in the analysis of the long-time behavior of magnetized plasmas \cite{Brizard_Hahm_2007,Brizard_2008,Cary_Brizard_2009}.
-On the one hand, through the introduction of adiabatic invariants, constructed by standard Lie-transform perturbation methods \citep{RGL_1982} associated with widely-separated orbital time scales, fast orbital time scales are removed from the Vlasov kinetic equation to produce a reduced Vlasov equation.
+Based on the asymptotic separation of orbital time scales in a magnetically-confined plasma \cite{Northrop_1963,RGL_1981,RGL_1983,Cary_Brizard_2009}, reduced Vlasov-Maxwell equations have played a crucial role in the analysis of the long-time behavior of magnetized plasmas \cite{Brizard_Hahm_2007,Brizard_2008,Cary_Brizard_2009}.
+On the one hand, through the introduction of adiabatic invariants, constructed by standard Lie-transform perturbation methods \citep{RGL_1982} associated with widely-separated orbital time scales, fast orbital time scales are asymptotically removed from the Vlasov kinetic equation to produce a reduced Vlasov equation.
 On the other hand, this dynamical reduction introduces important polarization and magnetization effects into the reduced Maxwell equations \citep{Brizard_2008}.
 In addition, the variational structure of these reduced Vlasov-Maxwell equations allows the derivation of exact energy-momentum conservation laws through the application of the Noether method \citep{Brizard_2008}.
-The Hamiltonian structure of the gauge-free gyrokinetic Vlasov-Maxwell equations was discussed previously by Burby {\it et al.} \cite{Burby_BMQ_2015} and Burby \cite{Burby_2017}, and more recently by Brizard \cite{Brizard_2021_gyVM}.